7 Best Strat Pickups (2023) That Enhance Tone

 This set of Strat pickups offers authentic Fender tone with that timeless vintage flavor but without the burden of noise.
 Featuring a shielded wire design, as well as Alnico V material for the magnets, these pickups produce classic strat sound for today's guitar player.

-The Fender Gen 4 Noiseless set featured three single coil pickups with 10.3 K resistance each, for authentic Strat tone.
-The added benefit is that you get true strat chime, but far less of the hum that is often associated with single coil pickups.
+The Fender Gen 4 Noiseless set featured three single-coil pickups with 10.3 K resistance each, for authentic Strat tone.
+An added benefit is the true Strat chime, with far less of the hum that is often associated with single-coil pickups.

 We started by testing this set in clean.
 The sound we got had a defined high as well as a tight low end.
 The mids were a bit too forward, although that can still come in handy in a busy mix.